-The baseline and benchmark for metric CE #1: Agency Cost Savings has been updated to reflect the labor costs based upon compensation rates for FY2020.
+The baseline and benchmark for metric CE #1: Agency Cost Savings has been updated to reflect the labor costs based upon compensation rates for FY2021.

-CE#5: The decrease in the tenant rent share in dollars may be attributable to multiple causes - the combined effect of several MTW activities, increase in payment standards, and a decrease in SCCHA's youcher utilization rate.
+CE#5: The decrease in the tenant rent share in dollars may be attributable to multiple causes - the combined effect of several MTW activities, increase in payment standards, a decrease in SCCHA's voucher utilization rate and the prevalent job loss from the COVID-19 pandemic.